Informasjonsforvaltning/upload-files-to-static-rdf-server-action/README.md

 ## `status-code`

-The output from the post command.
+The output from the upload command.
 None if successful.

 ## Example usage

-uses: actions/post-files-to-static-rdf-server-action@main
+uses: actions/upload-files-to-static-rdf-server-action@main
 with:
   ontology-type: "vocabulary"
   rdf-file: "vocabularies/my-ontolgy.ttl"